nlesc-sigs/current/granted/data.md

 ## What is/will be the name of the SIG?
 Data SIG

-## Which two persons will act as SIG Leads?
+## Which person will act as SIG Lead?
- - Arnold Kuzniar
- - Carlos Martinez
+- Willem van Hage

 ## What is SIG’s mission?
 Our mission is to share data handling and data management expertise within the eScience center.
 Data-SIG is the first point of contact for engineers who face data-challenges.